ctfrancia/gkp/README.md

 ### TODO
 - clean up main.go for better legibility
+- move flag checker into dedicated module linked to todo above
-- check for if both flags are presented, should not allow
+- ~~check for if both flags are presented, should not allow~~

 ## License
 MIT